ashwinjosep/swm-patent-dashboard/README.md

 ## Execution Steps
 Execute the java spring backend built using Maven and run a simple http server within the UI folder to have the UI up and running.

-## Data location
+## LDA Data location
 Document data were processed and tokenized dataframes are stored in pickle files for easier reuse.
-Also the built LDA model and its associated dictionary and corpus are stored in a shared google drive.
+The generated LDA model and its associated dictionary and corpus are also stored in a shared google drive.
 The link for the drive - https://drive.google.com/open?id=1zTgGrp4pGhyulAFFSbYaoglA3zO2mdWU

 ## UI Screenshots
 ### Patent Viewer